MapsPeople/docs/collections/_ios/v3/live-data/index.md

   liveManager.subscribe(topic)
 ```

 In the example the Topic was created with only the Domain Type.
-This will subscribe to all coming position updates for the dataset and if the updates are relevant for the particular view of the map, you will see moving icons on the map.
+This will subscribe to all coming position updates for the dataset, and if the updates are relevant for the particular view of the map, you will see moving icons on the map.

 ## Handling Live Data Events